-The study soughtto establish the impact of public participation on effective management of budgets in County Governments in Kenya

-From the analysis in Table 6, it was demonstrated that the mean score for the five statements set to measure the impact of public participation on the effective management of the budget ranged between 3.597403 and 3.948052 with the third statement 'participation of Citizen budgeting process has been encouraged by the top management to strengthens and empower citizens in the county' contributing the highest mean of (mean score =3.948052, SD=0.9582894) while 'Citizen participation has been adequately supported through funding by the county government to strengthen local planning in the county posting the lowest score (mean score =3.597403, SD= 1.09135).
+The study sought to establish the impact of public participation on effective management of budgets in County Governments in Kenya.
+From the analysis in Table 6, it was demonstrated that the mean score for the five statements set to measure the impact of public participation on the effective management of the budget ranged between 3.597403 and 3.948052.
+This was an indication that citizen participation had an impact on effective management of budget in county governments in Kenya with the third statement 'participation of Citizen budgeting process has been encouraged by the top management to strengthens and empower citizens in the county' contributing the highest mean; while 'Citizen participation has been adequately supported through funding by the county government to strengthen local planning in the county' posting the lowest mean score.

 From the analysis in table 5, a summary of the five statements that were administered to measure the impact of public participation on effective management of budget in county governments and their responses were tabulated.
-The findings indicated that 42% and 23% of the respondents agreed and strongly agreed respectively that public participation had an impact on effective management of the budget in county governments in Kenya.
-These comprised of

-65% of all the respondents who participated in the study which was a strong indicator that public participation has an impact on effective management of the budget in county governments in Kenya.
+The findings indicated that majority of the respondents agreed and strongly agreed that public participation had an impact on effective management of the budget in county governments in Kenya.
+The results obtained on individual coefficients indicated that public participation had a positive and significant relationship on effective management of the budget in county governments in Kenya.